MicrosoftDocs/dynamics-365-project-operations/articles/actuals/ActualonFP.md

 ---
 # required metadata

-title: Actuals Impact in a Fixed Price Engagement
+title: Actuals impact in a fixed price engagement
-description: This topic provides information the impact on the Actuals table at various events during the lifecylce of a Fixed Price engagement in Microsoft Dynamics 365 Project Operations.
+description: This topic provides information about the impact on the Actuals table at various events during the lifecycle of a fixed price engagement in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 04/01/2021
 ms.topic: overview